OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

         A Bazaar nickname for a particular revision.
 A tag is typically used to mark a release of the software so you can easily refer to it later.
 Tags are stored in the branch and are propagated when the branch is pushed, pulled or merged.
-If your branch is associated with a Trac ticket, you should apply a tag (corresponding to your ticket number) to your branch after committing final changes and before you push it to Launchpad and propose a merge.
+If your branch is associated with a Trac ticket, the SCM will apply a tag (corresponding to your ticket number) when she merges your branch.

       **Tempita**
         Tempita is a small templating language for text substitution.